MicrosoftDocs/memdocs/memdocs/configmgr/cloud-attach/enable.md

    Choose your co-management setting from the following options under **Automatic enrollment in Intune**:
       - **All**: Enrolls all eligible devices into Intune
-        - Devices are eligible if they meet the [prerequisites for co-management](../comanage/overview.md?toc=/mem/configmgr/cloud-attach/toc.json&bc=/mem/configmgr/cloud-attach/breadcrumb/toc.json#prerequisites)
+        - Devices are eligible if they meet the [prerequisites for co-management](../comanage/overview.md?toc=/mem/configmgr/cloud-attach/toc.json&bc=/mem/configmgr/cloud-attach/breadcrumb/toc.json#prerequisites).
+These devices are listed in the built-in **Co-management Eligible Devices** collection. <!--12377291-->
       - **Pilot**: Enrolls all eligible devices in a specified collection into Intune
          - Select **Browse** to choose the collection for **Intune auto enrollment**
       - **None**: Don't enable co-management or enroll any clients